 Survey: Citrus Little League shall conduct a formal Facility Survey that shall be updated on an annual basis and submitted to the Little League Headquarters as part of this Safety Plan.
-Safety Officer or any Citrus Little League may be contacted for a copy or access to the facility if needed.
+Safety Officer or any league official may be contacted for a copy or access to the facility if needed.